-A substantial piece of homework is set using Sparx Science and will be completed once a week in Biology, Chemistry and Physics - this is the minimum requirement.
-Class teachers may choose to set further pieces of homework.
+A substantial piece of homework is set using Seneca and will be completed once a week in Biology, Chemistry and Physics - this is the minimum requirement - class teachers may choose to set further pieces of homework.
 Homework tasks will be based around examination style questions and students will be given one week to complete their homework to the best of their ability.

-GCSE FRENCH
+GCSE French

 Bienvenue!
 Welcome to the Modern Foreign Languages department.
-In the MFL department we aim to bring joy to language learning by providing excellent teaching and learning to ensure all learners achieve their full potential.
-The curriculum is designed to not only boost the confidence of language learning and linguistic ability, but also enjoyment of another language, while teaching students to be resilient in their efforts.
-Our curriculum will help to develop a bank of skills that students will be able to take and utilise for life-long learning and equip them with the skills they need to become a global citizen.
+In the MFL department we aim to bring a joy to language learning by providing excellent teaching and learning to ensure all learners achieve their full potential.
+The curriculum is designed to not only boost the confidence of language learning and linguistic ability, but also enjoyment of another language teaching pupils to be resilient in their efforts.
+Our curriculum will help shape a bank of skills that pupils will be able to take and develop for life-long learning and equip them with the skills they need to become a global citizen.

-The KS4 curriculum falls into six themes, which are outlined below.
-At GCSE we use the exam board Edexcel, and the exams are broken down into four different parts: reading, listening, writing, and speaking.
-The speaking exam is completed under exam conditions with class teachers and the other skills are assessed in the hall under exam conditions.
+The KS4 curriculum falls in to six themes, which are outlined below.
+At GCSE we use Edexcel, and the exams are broken down in to four different parts: reading, listening, writing, and speaking.
+The speaking exam is completed under exam conditions with their class teacher and the other skills are tested in the hall under exam conditions.